Algebraic groups over free and hyperbolic groups: Bounded stretch and application to vertices of surface type

 The following lemma is a key observation.
-It generalizes the classical fact of algebraic geometry saying that if $\bbG\actson X$ is an algebraic action of an algebraic group on an algebraic variety $X$, for every function $f$ on $X$, the $\bbG$-orbit of $f$ spans a finite dimensional vector space (\cite{Brion_luminy}).
-If $X$ is the affine space, this means that the $\bbG$-orbit of a polynomial $f$ has bounded degree.
+It is analogous to the classical fact of algebraic geometry saying that if $\bbG\actson M$ is an algebraic action of an algebraic group on an algebraic variety $M$, for every function $f$ on $M$, the $\bbG$-orbit of $f$ spans a finite dimensional vector space (\cite{Brion_luminy}).
+If $M$ is the affine space, this means that the $\bbG$-orbit of a polynomial $f$ has bounded degree.